Qwe1rty/NodeDial/README.md

 systems ideas into an actual program really helps solidify details that I would've missed from just reading about it (such as the many non-obvious corner cases in the Raft consensus algorithm).

-While I'm not sure how long I'll continue working on it past the replication/Raft layer, I'm sure that everything I've learned will come in handy for all future projects
+While I'm not sure how long I'll continue working on it past the replication/Raft layer, the project was really fun and I'm sure that everything I've learned will come in handy for all future projects.

 ---